hpc2n/gpu-course/1.basics/1.compiling/README.md

     ```

     The reservation `snic2020-9-161-day1` is valid during Wednesday and the
     reservation `snic2020-9-161-day2` is valid during Thursday.
+Try submitting
+    the job using a reservation.

- 5. Create a file called `batch.sh` with the following contents:
+ 6. Create a file called `batch.sh` with the following contents:

     ```
     #!/bin/bash
     #SBATCH --account=SNIC2020-9-161
+    #SBATCH --reservation=snic2020-9-161-day1
     #SBATCH --ntasks=1
     #SBATCH --gres=gpu:v100:1,gpuexcl
     #SBATCH --time=00:05:00